- Choose a brisket flat with even thickness across the end of the meat.

 Pour half of the dry cure on one side of the brisket, rubbing it evenly over the surface and the edges, then repeat on the other side.
 It will seem like way too much cure to use, but it’s not—use it all.

 Do not shake off the excess cure.
-Place the brisket in a 2-gallon Ziploc bag, seal the bag, lay it out flat on a rimmed baking sheet pan, and refrigerate for three days.
+Place the brisket in a 2-gallon Ziploc bag, seal the bag, lay it out flat on a rimmed baking sheet pan, and refrigerate.

-The only thing you have to do during the next three days is turn the bag over twice a day, each time giving it a gentle shake back and forth to mix things up.
+Refrigerate the brisket for seven days, turning the bag over twice a day, each time giving it a gentle shake back and forth to mix things up.
 The turning and mixing helps the meat to cure evenly.

 By the end of the first day, you may notice some liquid collecting in the bottom of the bag.
 This liquid is being drawn out of the meat by the salt in the cure.
 By the second day, the dry mixture will have turned into a paste covering the meat, and you’ll get a strong, spicy odor coming from the bag.
 In fact, it will really start to smell up your refrigerator!